 Latency was measured "door-to-door", i.e. we measured the time difference between sending payload data from one NPAP instance via TCP/IP until receiving that payload data at the other instance of NPAP, see the system-level block diagram:

-Obviously, increasing the NPAP clock frequency will reduce RTT latency.
+Obviously, increasing the NPAP clock frequency will reduce RTT latency for asynchronous NPAP subsystems.